-According to an announcement made by the Indian Prime Minister Mr Narendra Modi on 10th June 2020, the Asiatic Lion population has grown by 29%, from 523 in 2015 to 674 in 2020.
+According to an announcement made by Indian Prime Minister Narendra Modi on 10th June 2020, the Asiatic Lion population has grown by 29%, from 523 in 2015 to 674 in 2020.
 India has increased the lion distribution area by 36% during the same period.

-Asiatic Lion Vital Characteristics
+Asiatic Lion - Characteristics

 Common Name | Asiatic Lion |